crispymangoes/uniswap-v3-limit-orders/README.md

 ```

 **Deployment**

-Once all libraries are added, and your env is updated, navigate to the `script` folder and choose the script you want to deploy.
+Once all libraries are added, and your `.env` is updated, navigate to the `script` folder and choose the script you want to deploy.
 At the top of the script you will see the command you need to run.